xuyouze/MyNotes/R-CNN.md

 # 2. the proposed methods:
   * one can apply high-capacity convolutional neural networks to bottom-up region proposals in order to localize and segment object.
-  * and when labeled training data is scarce, superivsed pre-training for an auxiliary task, followd by domain-specific fine-tuning, yields a significant performance boost.
+  * and when labeled training data is scarce, supervised  pre-training for an auxiliary task, followed by domain-specific fine-tuning, yields a significant performance boost.

 # 3. dataset:
   * PASCAL VOC 2007 mAP 58.5% using AlexNet, and 66% using VGGNet, but the compute time in VGGNet is 7 times longer than AlexNet.
   * PASCAL VOC 2010 mAP 53.7%
   * ILSVRC 2013 mAP 31.4%
   * PASCAL VOC 2011 segmentation 47.9%
-  * validate all desigin decisions and hyperparameters on VOC 2007
+  * validate all design decisions and hyperparameters on VOC 2007
   * fine tuned CNN on VOC 2012 train and optimized detection SVM on VOC 2012 trainval

 # 4. advantages:
-  * more faster
+  * faster
     * all CNN parameters are shared across all categories and that are also two orders of magnitude lower dimensional than previously used region features.
     * feature vectors computed by the CNN are low-dimensional(4k) when compared to other common approaches.
     * 13s/image on a GPU, or 53s/image on g CPU